Rienz

 The Rienz (/de/; Rienza /it/) is a river in South Tyrol, Italy.
-Its source is located at 2,180 m of altitude, in the Dolomites mountains, south of Toblach: near Toblach it enters in the Puster Valley, and, after 90 km, it meets the Eisack river in the city of Brixen, at 550 m of altitude.
+Its source is located at 2,180 m of altitude, in the Dolomites mountains, south of Toblach: near Toblach it enters the Puster Valley, and, after 90 km, it meets the Eisack river in the city of Brixen, at 550 m of altitude.

 The Rienz flows through the following municipalities (source to mouth): Toblach, Niederdorf, Welsberg-Taisten, Olang, Rasen-Antholz, Bruneck, St. Lorenzen, Kiens, Vintl, Mühlbach, Rodeneck and Brixen.